BLavery/STM32F030F4P6-Arduino/README.md

 ## Wiring Hint:

-In the middle pic above showing (clone) STLink and USB Serial adapter, with BOTH CONNECTED AT ONE TIME, I leave off the +3V wire of the USB-Serial device.
+In the second pic above showing (clone) STLink and USB Serial adapter, with BOTH CONNECTED AT ONE TIME, I leave off the +3V wire of the USB-Serial device.
 Otherwise the STM32 board gets 3V supply from 2 sources.
 Haven't tested it (!), but that sounds like a "BAD IDEA!"

 Note the pic shows no USB-micro cnnection to the STM32 board.
 That would be a THIRD voltage source in this case!
 The moral: Whatever is your connection configuration, THINK about where your board supply is coming from.